-MED 150 MEDICAL PRACTICES AND PROCEDURES II (4 credits/50 hrs)
+MED 150 MEDICAL PRACTICES AND PROCEDURES II

 This course is designed to enhance students' understanding of clinical and diagnostic procedures.
 Topics include medical and surgical asepsis, sanitation and chemical disinfection of instruments, sterilization procedures, physical examinations and their components, positioning and draping of patients, diagnostic imaging, electrocardiography, and other selected non-invasive testing.
 A grade of C (70%) is the minimum passing grade in this course.
 Prerequisite: BIO 145, MOA 111